TimKoornstra/VGSLify/docs/getting_started.rst

 For example, the following VGSL string defines a simple convolutional neural network:

-``None,28,28,1 Cr3,3,32 Mp2,2,2,2 Rc Fr64 D20 Fs10``
+``None,28,28,1 Cr3,3,32 Mp2,2 Rc2 Fr64 D20 Fs10``

 This string represents a model with an input layer, a convolutional layer, a max pooling layer, a reshape layer, a dense (fully connected) layer, dropout, and an output layer.
 The model's structure is encoded entirely within this single line.

 Key functionality of VGSLify includes:

 - **Building models with a single line**: You can define complex architectures with a VGSL string, reducing the need for verbose code.
-- **Switching between TensorFlow and PyTorch**: VGSLify supports both TensorFlow and (planned) PyTorch, allowing you to easily switch between backends.
+- **Switching between TensorFlow and PyTorch**: VGSLify supports both TensorFlow and PyTorch, allowing you to easily switch between backends.

 Simple Example: Building a Model
 --------------------------------